vippsas/vipps-qr-api/vipps-qr-api.md

 The `targetUrl` that points to `https://qr.vipps.no` is a shortened URL that will be recognized and opened in the Vipps app when scanned from native camera.

-\* It is possible to get the `targetUrl` of the QR if you need to generate the QR yourselves.
+**Please note:** It is possible to get the `targetUrl` of the QR code if you need to generate the QR code yourselves.
 This will require an approval from Vipps before it is used, so we can validate the styling and design of the QR.

 If you want to create the QR code on your own, see the